 It is important to acknowledge the limitations of the present study.
 Although this retrospective analysis provided the ability to characterize trends from a large sample, the lack of experimentation weakens the ability to draw strong conclusions from the findings.
 Another limitation to the study is that assumptions on RTP time were made based on the number of tests completed rather than the duration of time to achieve RTP as in Tamura et al. (2020) because data on RTP outcome could not be included in the analysis.
 The authors attempted to merge ImPACT scores and PCSS symptom severity ratings with student RTP timeline data from the Sports Injury Surveillance System.
 The two data sets were joined in RStudio in an attempt to create one large data set with all information on PCSS severity ratings and student RTP outcome; however, the data sets did not align directly enough to retain all observations from the ImPACT and PCSS data source.
 Therefore, the decision was made to proceed with analyses from the ImPACT data set only as it provided more observations.
+As a result, it was not possible to quantify the duration of time from the injury date to the date of post-injury test 1.

 Measurement Considerations

 A key consideration in the development of RTL interventions is the need to address the limitations on how student academic need is measured post-concussion.
-Although symptom severity measures like the PCSS provide a method to quantify the severity of student symptoms, these measures(McLeod & Leach, 2012) have been shown to underrepresent symptoms from the ocular-motor and vestibular clusters (Lumba-Brown et al., 2019).
-Such a bias in symptom measurement may have influenced the results of the present study as the vestibular and ocular-motor clusters were consistently rated with less severity than other clusters.
+Although symptom severity measures like the PCSS provide a method to quantify the severity of student symptoms, these measures rarely have been created in a systematic manner with published psychometric properties (McLeod & Leach, 2012) and have been shown to underrepresent symptoms from the ocular-motor and vestibular clusters (Lumba-Brown et al., 2019).
+Such biases in symptom measurement may limit the generalizability of the present study and may have further influenced the results as the vestibular and ocular-motor clusters were consistently rated with less severity than other clusters.
 Moreover, it may lead to the misidentification of students experiencing negative academic outcome because of these symptoms.
-(Merritt et al., 2015)
+In addition to the use of symptom severity checklists, one possible method to enhance the reliability of symptom reporting in the adolescent population that warrants further research is to conduct a “symptom interview” with the student where they are asked open-ended questions about their symptoms, such as “tell me about your headache”.
+There is a historical tendency of concussion symptom reporting research to mainly rely on the evaluation of total symptom scores; however, total symptom scores have been identified to not significantly change from baseline to post-injury (Merritt et al., 2015).
+This suggests that clinicians should consider an approach that targets specific symptoms and provides the individual the opportunity to characterize the severity of their symptoms beyond a numerical rating.